-All proposals are due no later than Friday, August 2, 2019.
+All proposals are due by the extended deadline date: Friday, August 16, 2019.

 Contact CWLA2020@cwla.org for assistance.
 Thank you for your interest in the CWLA 2020 Conference – 100th Anniversary Year: Sharing Ideas that Strengthen Families and Engage Communities to Promote Child Well-Being.
 We look forward to seeing you in Washington, DC!

 Add-On Sponsorship Options